webplatform/docs/tutorials/mobile_touch/index.md

 iOS devices fully support multi-touch, are capable of tracking quite a few fingers and provide a very responsive touch experience in the browser.

+===Internet Explorer 10===

+Internet Explorer does not have touch events.
+Instead Microsoft implemented pointer events in IE10 and suggested it as a new [http://www.w3.org/TR/pointerevents/ spec] to the W3C.
+See [http://docs.webplatform.org/wiki/concepts/PointerEvents PointerEvents] for more info.

 ==Developer tools==

 In mobile development, it's often easier to start prototyping on the desktop and then tackle the mobile-specific parts on the devices you intend to support.
 Multi-touch is one of those features that's difficult to test on the PC, since most PCs don't have touch input.